Birth Injuries and Your Rights

 - Cerebral palsy

-If not treated these conditions can lead to paralysis, intellectual disability, and in the case of a hemorrhage, death.
+If not treated, some of these conditions can lead to paralysis, intellectual disability, and in the case of a hemorrhage, death.

-If not used properly your baby could suffer neck, spine, or brain damage, potentially resulting in:
+If these tools are not employed properly, a baby could suffer neck, spine, or brain damage, potentially resulting in:

 - Facial nerve damage

 - Spinal cord damage which could lead to partial or complete paralysis